taletski/taletskicom/README.md

 bash ./scripts/bootstrap-dev.sh
 ```
 You are all set, now you have:
+- A dev server with live rebuilds on file changes.
+Run it with `cargo dev`
-- Pre-commit formatting and linting
+- Pre-commit formatting and linting.
+Fires automatically on commit.
-- Commit message lint for conventional commits
+- Commit message lint for conventional commits.
+Fires automatically on commit.

 ## Testing